-There remains two main difficulties that we need to overcome. \begin{itemize} \item First, we perform perturbation analysis to prove that $\mathbf{S}_{t}(u_0)-u_0+t\mathbf{v}_0(u_0)$ is small; \item Second, we need to ensure that the convect term $u_0\cd\na u_0$ is large. \end{itemize} To carry out the analysis for these above two points, a big part of the technical difficulties lies in the construction of our initial data.
+There remains two main difficulties that we need to overcome \begin{itemize} \item First, we perform perturbation analysis to prove that $\mathbf{S}_{t}(u_0)-u_0+t\mathbf{v}_0(u_0)$ is small; \item Second, we need to ensure that the convect term $u_0\cd\na u_0$ is large. \end{itemize} To carry out the analysis for these above two points, a big part of the technical difficulties lies in the construction of our initial data.
 We construct a new initial data which is somewhat different from Theorem \ref{th2}.
-Finally, by utilizing the commutator estimate and some basic analysis, we hope to obtain the the loss of H\"{o}lder regularity of solutions to \eqref{CE}.
+Finally, thanks to commutator estimates and some basic analysis, we obtain the loss of H\"{o}lder regularity of solutions to \eqref{CE}.

 {\bf Proof of Theorem \ref{th4}.} The main point is to modify the initial data constructed in Theorem \ref{th3}.
 Following the same procedure as that in Theorem \ref{th3}, we can prove Theorem \ref{th4}.